azoth-lang/azoth.language.design/optional-types.md

 11. setters return values to support move assign
 12. Values support `self T` parameters which can be stored as fields (they must be `drop[T]` unless `T: not drop`)
-13. Reassigning into an `iso` variable does not require an `iso` value
+13. Reassigning into an `iso` local variable does not require an `iso` value. (`iso` is not recommended to be explicitly used on local variables.
+Generate a warning for that unless it is a parameter.)
 14. Need to spell out how `move` works on generic parameter types.
 It recovers isolation locally, but doesn't worry about whether the caller might have reference.
 If the type is `iso` then there will be no caller references.
 If the type isn't `iso` then the caller references will be ok.